Pro wrestling star James 'Kamala' Harris dies at 70 - WHIZ News

-James Harris, a Mississippi-born sharecropper who gained international fame as “Kamala the Ugandan Giant,” a massive professional wrestler who terrorized opponents with his trademark “splash,” has died.
+James Harris, a Mississippi-born sharecropper who gained international fame as “Kamala the Ugandan Giant,” a massive professional wrestler who buried opponents with his trademark “splash,” has died.

 World Wrestling Entertainment confirmed his death in a statement Sunday.